 Wix has the most comprehensive customer support.
 As well as a huge, insightful knowledge center with tutorial videos, it provides support via phone (Mon – Thurs, 5am- 5pm PST), email, onsite editor help, and social media.
 It has nearly all the areas covered, but doesn’t currently support live chat help.

 Wix is more inclusive than Weebly, which only provides phone help on its higher price plans.
-However, you can receive live chat, email, and social media support on all Weebly price plans.
+However, you can receive live chat and email on all Weebly price plans.
 Weebly also has a really useful help center, where your Weebly woes will wash away.

 Leaving the boring (but important) stuff ‘till last, it’s time to talk money.
 Which platform leaves more pennies in your pocket?
 Let’s find out…